 LIVE WEBINAR SERIES

-The Adult Neurology Department, Memory,and Aging Care Clinic (MACC) at the University of Virginia invites you to join us for a FREE live webinar series on Alzheimer's, Vascular, and Mixed Dementia.
+The Adult Neurology Department, Memory,and Aging Care Clinic (MACC) at the University of Virginia invites you to join us for a FREE live webinar series on Parkinson's Disease and Dementia with Lewy Bodies (DLB).

-This three part series, hosted by experts in the field, will provide educational information on the cognitive and psychiatric symptoms in these types of dementia, as well as care-giving strategies.
+This three part series, hosted by experts in the field, will provide educational information on the cognitive and psychiatric symptoms in Parkinson's Disease and DLB, as well as care-giving strategies.

 Learn about the research personnel at the University of Virginia and what we do.